 - Wholesalers who sell products for lower prices at retail

-- Soliciting contributions or donations of services and goods at the time of a disaster and if these solicitations are misleading willfully and knowingly
+- Soliciting contributions or donations of services and goods during times of disaster if these solicitations are misleading willfully and knowingly

-- Glass companies paying for referrals, paying the person whose glass is broken, paying the individual’s insurance deductible in exchange for their business, or to make false insurance claims;
+- Glass companies paying for referrals, paying the person whose glass is broken, paying the individual’s insurance deductible in exchange for their business, or making false insurance claims;

-- If a business or an individual commits lies, fraud, or lies regarding the quality of goods and services that they offer to get you to buy their products or hire them for their services also falls under the violation of the South Carolina Unfair Trade Practices Act.
+- Suppose a business or an individual commits lies, fraud, or lies regarding the quality of goods and services they offer to get you to buy their products or hire them for their services.
+In that case, it also falls under the South Carolina Unfair Trade Practices violation Act.

 When Can the Victim Sue The Other Party Under The South Carolina Unfair Trade Practices Act?

-The practices that are strictly prohibited under the South Carolina Unfair Trade Practices Act, apply to deceptive or unfair practices that are explicitly listed in the statute, and some are authorized by appellate opinions.
+The practices strictly prohibited under the South Carolina Unfair Trade Practices Act apply to deceptive or unfair practices explicitly listed in the statute, and appellate opinions authorize some.
 Therefore, if you think that someone has taken advantage of you, but you’re not sure if their conduct falls under this Act, then feel free to contact our South Carolina lawyers.
 We can provide you with a free consultation and determine whether or not you have a case.

 At the Law Offices of Jason E. Taylor, our South Carolina lawyers can fight to protect your rights.
 We can help you work toward conformance with consumer protection laws.
 Our goal is to help clients get justice.
-We’ll do whatever we can in our legal capacity so that you receive justice in a timely manner.
+We’ll do whatever we can in our legal capacity so that you receive justice promptly.